-The auditor interviewed two incarcerated individuals who had reported an incident of sexual abuse.
-Both stated that they were not financially responsible for any medical or mental health services.
+The auditor interviewed one incarcerated individual who had reported an incident of sexual abuse.
+He stated that he was not financially responsible for any medical or mental health services.
 Based on this analysis, the auditor finds the institution in compliance with this provision.